Patricia Gray Visual Fine Artist Black Spruce Studio

 PictureAlbany River, James Bay

-Patricia Gray is a self-trained, full-time artist with Mi’kmaq ancestry, who spent her childhood in the James Bay Region of Northern Ontario, Canada, in the land of the Mushkego Cree.
-Eventually, she went on to study healing and wholeness from a cross-cultural perspective, earning a Master’s Degree from the Institute of Transpersonal Psychology in Palo Alto, California.
-Her studies included the Nature of Consciousness; Creativity; Indigenous Wisdom and Ecology; Indigenous Approaches to Wellness; Shamanism; and Dreams and Archetypes.
-In addition to being an artist, Patricia is a psychotherapist and had a private practice for nearly 20 years, specializing in clinical traumatology.
-She has been recognized for her extensive work with victims of sexual assault/abuse and other violent crimes as well as with First Nations' people including Residential School Survivors and their families.
+Patricia Gray is a self-trained, full-time artist with Mi’kmaq ancestry who spent her childhood in the James Bay Region of Northern Ontario, Canada, in the land of the Mushkego Cree.
+Eventually, she went on to study healing and wholeness from a cross-cultural perspective, earning a master’s degree from the Institute of Transpersonal Psychology in Palo Alto, California.

 Picture